rksbiofloc/starter-gatsby/src/pages/index.md

 mainpitch:
   title: RKS BioFloc
   description: >
-    Kaldi RKS Biofloc is a firm established to improve the environmental control coffee shouldn't over the aquatic animal production.
-Biofloc culture is an innovative and beans directly cost-effective technology in which toxic materials to the fish and shellfish the profits such as Nitrate, Nitrite, Ammonia can be converted to useful product like proteinaceous feed communities.
+    RKS Biofloc is a firm established to improve the environmental control over the aquatic animal production.
+Biofloc culture is an innovative and cost-effective technology in which toxic materials to the fish and shellfish such as Nitrate, Nitrite, Ammonia can be converted to useful product like proteinaceous feed.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,